Heights of complete intersections in toric varieties: Introduction

-The precise definitions for the $v$-adic roof functions, the Legendre-Fenchel dual of the $v$-adic Ronkin functions and the mixed integral operator $\MI_{M}$ appearing in this conjecture can be found in \cite[Definitions~5.1.4 and 2.7.16]{BPS} and \cite[Definition~2.7]{Gualdi}, their underlying ideas being briefly recalled in \cref{sec:height-inters-cycl}.
+The definitions for the $v$-adic roof functions, the Legendre--Fenchel dual of the $v$-adic Ronkin functions and the mixed integral operator $\MI_{M}$ appearing in this conjecture can be found in \cite[Definitions~5.1.4 and 2.7.16]{BPS} and \cite[Definition~2.7]{Gualdi}, their underlying ideas being briefly recalled in \cref{sec:height-inters-cycl}.
 The strictness requirement on the sequence $(\bm{\omega}_\ell)_\ell$ ensures that the cycle $Z_{\mathbb{T}}(\bm{\omega}_\ell^*\bm{f})$ is well-defined for $\ell$ sufficiently large thanks to \cref{cor: proper intersection for strict sequences}, and so the limit in the left hand side of the conjectural equality makes sense.

 In spirit, \cref{conj: main conjecture} affirms that the typical height of the complete intersection defined by a family of Laurent polynomials twisted by torsion points may be predicted in convex-analytic terms from the knowledge of the arithmetic complexity of these Laurent polynomials.
-As such, it can be considered as an arithmetic analogue of a weak version of the Bernstein--Kushnirenko--Khovanskii theorem computing the typical degree of $Z_{\mathbb{T}}(\boldsymbol{t}^{*} \boldsymbol{f})$ for $\boldsymbol{t}\in \mathbb{T}(\overline{\mathbb{K}})^{k}$ (\cref{cor: geometric degree of cycle}).
+In this way it can be considered as an arithmetic analogue of a weak version of the Bernstein--Kushnirenko--Khovanskii theorem computing the typical degree of $Z_{\mathbb{T}}(\boldsymbol{t}^{*} \boldsymbol{f})$ for $\boldsymbol{t}\in \mathbb{T}(\overline{\mathbb{K}})^{k}$ (\cref{cor: geometric degree of cycle}).

+More precisely, \cref{conj: main conjecture} can be interpreted as the statement that for all $\varepsilon >0$ most twists of $\bm{f}$ by torsion points define complete intersections whose heights are closer than~$\varepsilon$ to the proposed adelic sum of mixed integrals.
+In particular, the average of these heights coincides with this quantity.
+We refer to~\cite[Corollary~7.8]{GualdiSombra} for a specific situation that can be easily adapted to this more general setting.
+On the other hand, it is not expected that the sequence of heights in the conjecture is eventually constant, see for instance \cite[Question 9.4]{GualdiSombra}.

 Till now, the conjecture was only known for $f_1=f_2=x_1+x_2+1 \in \mathbb{Q}[x_{1}^{\pm1},x_{2}^{\pm1}]$ and the canonical height on the projective plane~\cite[Corollary 5]{GualdiSombra}.
 In this particular case, the limit height could also be expressed as a quotient of special values of the Riemann zeta function.